johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 **(a.k.a.
 Pollienated Outcome Tree)**
 Transformed-outcome trees are tree build on the transformed outcome variable with the common CART algorithm.
 However, they do not return unbiased treatment estimates, because the ratio of treatment to control group observations varies for each leaf.

 A better approach is to build a tree on the transformed outcome, but replace the average of the transformed outcome in each leaf \\( \bar{Y}^{TO} \\) with a better estimate of the treatment effect in that leaf.
-Given the group of observations in the leaf, we can estimate the average treatment effect in the leaf by the difference in the averages between treatment and control group, corrected for the probability of the observations to fall in their group \\( e_i \\) for cases other than 50:50 randomized experiments,
+Given the group of observations in the leaf, we can estimate the average treatment effect in the leaf by the difference in the averages between treatment and control group, corrected for the probability of the observations to fall in their group \\( e_i \\) for cases other than 50:50 randomized experiments
 \\[
 \hat{\tau}^{\text{ATE}}_{\text{leaf}}
 \\]